-Deep follow-up and classification of the counterpart candidates- After identification of potential counterparts, further classification was pursued with narrow field-of-view and sensitive instruments.
+Deep follow-up and classification of the counterpart candidates.
+After identification of potential counterparts, further classification was pursued with narrow field-of-view and sensitive instruments.
 The large numbers of candidates and limited availability of larger instruments were two of the difficulties in counterpart identification.

-During the O2 follow-up campaign, most of the X-ray and optical candidates were classified through spectroscopic observations, which identified contaminants such as Galactic novae, supernovae, and active galactic nuclei (see e.g., observation campaign of GW170814 campaign by Copperwheat et al. 2017).
-10
+During the O2 follow-up campaign, most of the X-ray and optical candidates were classified through spectroscopic observations that identified contaminants such as Galactic novae, supernovae, and active galactic nuclei (see, e.g., the observation campaign of GW170814 campaign by Copper-wheat et al. 2017).189

-During the GW170104 follow-up campaign, the AT-LAS survey reported a rapidly fading optical source called ATLAS17aeu in coincidence with the GW skymaps, ~21.5 hours after the GW trigger time.
+During the GW170104 follow-up campaign, the ATLAS survey reported a rapidly fading optical source called ATLAS17aeu in coincidence with the GW skymaps, \sim 21.5 hr after the GW trigger time.
 Deeper investigations with a collective approach demonstrated that ATLAS17aeu was the afterglow of a long, soft gamma-ray burst GRB 170105A, unrelated with GW170104 (Bhalerao et al. 2017; Stalder et al. 2017; Melandri et al. 2018).
 This was an example where a coordinated follow-up of a GW event led to a serendipitous observation of an unrelated interesting event in time-domain astronomy.

-Long term follow-up- The long term follow-up of gravitational waves is also indispensable.
+Long-term follow-up.
+The long-term follow-up of gravitational waves is also indispensable.
 One of the main challenges in radio follow-up of GW events is the association of the counterpart candidate found in the GW source localization region with the GW event, primarily due to a lack of temporal coincidence (Hotokezaka & Piran 2015; Palliyaguru et al. 2016).
-However, the science return is potentially immense for such long term follow-up.
-For example, long-term X-rays, optical, and radio monitoring of GW170817 provided constraints on jet emission scenarios and models (Hotokezaka et al. 2016; Haggard et al. 2017; Mooley et al. 2017; Hallinan et al. 2017b; Margutti et al. 2018; Ghirlanda et al. 2018).
+However, the science return is potentially immense for such long-term follow-up.
+For example, long-term X-rays, optical, and radio monitoring of GW170817 provided constraints on jet emission scenarios and models (Hotokezaka et al. 2016; Haggard et al. 2017; Hallinan et al. 2017b; Mooley et al. 2017; Ghirlanda et al. 2018; Margutti et al. 2018).

 Figure 5 summarizes the exchange of information between LIGO/Virgo and observing partners showing the extensive follow-up activity.
 More than 20 circulars were generated during each follow-up campaign.
 From Table 3, we note that the two oLIB events (G284239 and G298389) were the least followed due to their lower significance and higher latency in delivery of the initial skymaps.
 Also, more than 40 GCNs were generated for GW candidates that included a neutron star as one of the binary components (G275404, G275697, G298048, and G299232).
-G299232 was more extensively followed due to its classification as a potential NS-BH than confident detections like GW170814 or GW170608, which were BBH coalescences.
+G299232 was more extensively followed due to its classification as a potential NS-BH, compared to confident detections like GW170814 or GW170608, which were BBH coalescences.
 This underscores the importance of source classification during O3, when observers might want to allocate their valuable resources in the most efficient manner possible.

-From the EM follow-up activity side, no significant counterpart associated with BBH events was discovered; the most promising candidate was a weak gamma-ray transient found by AGILE during GW170104 lasting 32 https://gcn.gsfc.nasa.gov/other/G297595.gcn3 ms and occurring 0.5 s before the GW event (Verrecchia et al. 2017) but not confirmed by other instruments.
+From the EM follow-up activity side, no significant counterpart associated with BBH events was discovered; the most promising candidate was a weak gamma-ray transient found by AGILE during GW170104 lasting 32 ms and occurring 0.5 s before the GW event (Verrecchia et al. 2017) but not confirmed by other instruments.